 - Only one essay will be considered per student.
 If a student submits more than one essay, the most recent submission will be the one that is considered.

-Selection of Scholarship Winners
+Selection of Contest Winners

 - Twelve contest winners will be selected from the essays submitted.